tjconstant/academic.tjconstant.com/content/project/software.md

 title = "Electromagnetic Software"

 # Project summary to display on homepage.
-summary = "Software for Elctromagnetics Development"
+summary = "Software for Electromagnetic Development"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "software.png"